software-development-project-1/software-development-project-1.github.io/material/introduction.md

 >
 > The Scrum Team came up with the following user stories during the Sprint Planning:
 >
-> 1. "As a blog reader, I want to submit a form that sends an HTTP POST request to the /api/comments REST API endpoint on the server, which inserts a new row to the comments database table so that I can share my ideas about the blog post"
+> 1. "As a developer, I want to store the user's phone number in the user database table, so that I can implement two-factor authentication"
 > 2. "Add blog posts to favorites list"
 > 3. "As a user I, want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
 >